heycodingkr/msa-starter-boilerplate-with-node.js/README.md

 ## Gateway
 API Gateway exposes Moleculer services to end-users.
 The gateway is a regular Moleculer service running a (HTTP, WebSockets, etc.) server.
 It handles the incoming requests, maps them into service calls, and then returns appropriate responses.

-## Overall View
-There’s nothing better than an example to see how all these concepts fit together.
-So let’s consider a hypothetical online store that only lists its products.
-It doesn’t actually sell anything online.